adrianmaciuc/my-creative-spark/DOCUMENTATION/AuthenticationPlan.md

 - ✅ Auth state reflected in header
 - ✅ Easy access to profile/logout
-- ✅ Cook features hidden from users
+- ✅ Chef features hidden from users

 ---